MukeshBalaSundar/BT-wifi-autologin-sh/README.md

 # BT-wifi-autologin-sh
+## Warning
+The issue with the autologin script is that username and password is stored in a file in a readable format (within the script file), so make sure that the file is not shared without REMOVING your password.

 ## Description
- Got inspriation from github/reddit but i need something to ping to the public servers to test internet connection whilst keeping the pings not a Dos!
+Got inspiration from github/reddit but I need public servers to ping for testing internet connection whilst keeping the pings low enough for them* to handle.

+*Them means the public cloud for testing but this script has 9 public servers to ping and test internet connection.
+They are selected in random.

 ## How does it work?
 - Login via wget POST data